jiminliang/jiminliang.github.io/content/post/23-12-18-manage-publications/index.md

 (1) Prepare the publications.bib.

 The bib file shuld be named exactly the same as publications.bib.
 It will be uploaded to the github repository, but do not edit it inside the github workspace.
-Every time it is modified, you shuld delete the publications.bib in the repository and do the following steps again.
+Every time it is modified, you should delete the publications.bib in the repository and do the following steps again.

 (2) In the github repository, click Code -> Add file -> Upload files and upload the publications.bib.